nikivanstein/llm-reading-group/README.md

 **Key Points:**

-1. **Embedding Vector Clarification**: Participants were curious about the specific mechanics of the embedding vectors used in BoT, including the threshold for retrieving thought-templates.
+1. **Embedding Vector Clarification**: Participants were curious about the specific mechanics of the embedding vectors used in BoT, including the threshold for updateing thought-templates.

 2. **Scalability and Applications**: The group discussed the scalability of the BoT approach and its potential to be applied in areas beyond the paper's scope, such as reinforcement learning and optimization.

-3. **Clarity and Typographical Issues**: Some members found the paper's explanations unclear, and there were concerns about the numerous typographical errors.
-These might need to be addressed before the work is published.
+3. **Clarity and Typographical Issues**: Most members found the paper's explanations unclear, and there were concerns about the numerous typographical errors.
+These should be addressed before the work is published.

 4. **Future Impact**: Despite these issues, there was consensus that the BoT framework introduces promising ideas that could inspire further advancements in reasoning techniques for LLMs.